freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/write-reusable-javascript-with-functions.md

 assert(typeof reusableFunction === 'function');
 ```

-`reusableFunction` should output "Hi World" to the dev console.
+`reusableFunction` should output the string `Hi World` to the console.

 ```js
 assert(hiWorldWasLogged);